Cylinders in canonical del Pezzo fibrations: Preliminaries

 is not log canonical at $p$, then we have:

-where $i(L_1,L_2;p)$ is the local intersection multiplicity at $p$ of two general members $L_1,L_2 \in \sL$. \end{prop} \begin{proof} See {\cite[Theorem 3.1(1)]{Cor00}}. \end{proof} Corti's inequality is useful tool for proving the absence of cylinder in smooth surface over a not algebraically closed field (cf. {\cite{DK18, Saw}}).
-This article again uses Corti's inequality in proving the absence of cylinder (see Lemmas \ref{Bs} and \ref{Corti(2)}).
+where $i(L_1,L_2;p)$ is the local intersection multiplicity at $p$ of two general members $L_1,L_2 \in \sL$. \end{prop} \begin{proof} See {\cite[Theorem 3.1(1)]{Cor00}}. \end{proof} A variant Corti's inequality is a useful tool for proving the absence of cylinders in smooth surfaces over algebraically non-closed fields (cf. {\cite{DK18, Saw}}).
+This article again uses this inequality in proving the absence of cylinders (see Lemmas \ref{Bs} and \ref{Corti(2)}).